PRBonn/kiss-icp/README.md

 <summary>This should print the following help message:</summary>

 ![out](https://user-images.githubusercontent.com/21349875/193282970-25a400aa-ebcd-487a-b839-faa04eeca5b9.png)

 </details>

-For advanced instructions on the Python pacakge plase see [this README](python/README.md)
+For advanced instructions on the Python package please see [this README](python/README.md)

 ## ROS support